The Choice

 Brother Francisco smiles.
 “Perhaps we should step outside, Your Grace.”

 “There is no need for secrecy.
 My son’s lessons must not be compromised by… the shepherd’s lad.”
 He sighs.
-“I mean no harm, Antonio, but it is best to ready yourself for your future station.”
+“I mean no harm, Antonio, but the mark of a man is to know his station.
+The mark of a boy is to learn it.”

-Brother Francisco’s fingers are ink-stained as he shows my father Antonio’s parsing.
+Brother Francisco’s fingers are ink-stained.
+Antonio’s parsing in his hand.
 “See, Your Grace, such talent.”
-Brother Francisco turns to me then.
+Brother Francisco’s smile is wide.
 “Joao, may I?”

 My voice is unsteady, “See Father, the corrections, they are in Antonio’s hand.
 He helps me.”